How to Cast Your Cares on God

 The Bible is replete with stories of great men and women who, in their most difficult times, turned to God for help and those who refused to do so.
 Just like in Bible days, certain occurrences do not stop happening and this has birthed the question in many believers - How do I cast my cares on God?

 For the second Bible verse up there, it was the year of famine, yet, God told Isaac to stay.
-For Abram, the response was different - He was allowed to move to a better land.
+For Abraham, the response was different - He was allowed to move to a better land.
 The baseline of obedience for both men was that they trusted that God knew what was best for them.

-In society today, there is a famine-like economy, a famine-like culture, and a famine-like value system all raging to swallow the believer.
+In our society today, there is a famine-like economy, a famine-like culture, and a famine-like value system all raging to swallow the believer.
 Yet, we must realise that every individual has their modus operandi with God and for their success.
 What then must be our response?

 No matter what happens, the believer must realise that trust should be their go-to response to famine.
 Not trust in the system, trust in the government or trust in a political candidate but trust in God.
+You must build a consciousness that trust in God is the best response to famine.

 God is able to take care of all that you need for a beautiful life.
 For the Christian, situations like famine, sickness, poverty or hunger should not move you because God can make the ravens feed you.
 This means that regardless of how tight the economy might be, God is able to make the loins of kings loosen unto you.